espensk/asteroids/README.md

 ## Use docker?
 Docker is great, but it doesn't really help other developers to get started.
-It does rather add another level of complexity to get to run it.
+Rather it adds another level of complexity to get to run it.
 Docker helps a lot to deploy and run the software though, as an image can be published in a registry and easily installed and run on a docker runtime on a lot of computers.
 Even simpler using kubernetes and a helm chart pointing to the image.